 A full itinerary of activities and events will be provided so you have an idea of what clothing will be required.
 If there is anything specific required, we will add that to the programme of events.

 Everyday, please send your child in comfortable clothing – sweatshirts, joggers, trainers etc will suffice.
 Please ensure your child has a waterproof coat and hat/scarf/gloves, if a cold day.
-Children can bring their own snacks from home to the afternoon sessions.
-We do not provide snacks or meals to children attending these sessions, however fresh drinking water and fruit will be available at all after-school sessions.

 Staffing

 Silsden Holiday Club is staffed by experienced play workers who are employed by Silsden Primary School.

 All of our staff have significant experience of working with children and undertake professional development training.
 All staff members are DBS checked.
-We maintain a staff/child ratio of 1:15 for children.
+We maintain a staff/child ratio of 1:15 for children in Y1-6 and 1:10 for pupils in Nursery and Reception

 If you have a query or concern at any time, please speak to a member of staff at the club when you collect your child.
 If you prefer to arrange a more convenient time for a meeting, please contact our school business manager via the school office.